How To Establish The Best Social Media KPIs

 Besides knowing how often and when you post, it is also important to know the distribution of post types.
 These could be photos, videos, links or just ordinary status updates that only contain text and maybe some emojis.
 As some content is more effective than others, this KPI gives you insights into which of these you use the most.
 Based on this information, you will see if you publish the content that works best.

 In this example we can see that more than 50% of the posts are video content.
-This is a good move as videos tend to drive more engagement than other types of posts.
+This is a good move as videos tend to drive more Facebook engagement, for example, than other types of posts.

 The following metrics go beyond seeing what you are doing and into seeing what kind of impact you’re making.
 Use these to track the amount of interactions on your social media channels.